Running shoes? Not so much.

 A scientific way of determining how much heat a shoe traps would be to use an infrared thermal reader and measure the temperature of each shoe during, and immediately after a run.
 But since we don’t have this equipment, our recommendation is based on a sensory wear-testing experience.

-Now that we’ve established the context, you’ll understand why we omitted most running shoes with knit uppers.
+Now that we’ve established the context, you’ll understand why we left out running shoes with knit uppers.

 There’s an exception though – the New Balance 890V7 makes it to this list.
 It’s the most breathable running shoe on this guide, so if you’re okay with a firm ride, then you can stop reading the guide right now and buy the 890.

 You also won’t see shoes with full inner sleeves.
-Which means popular models like the Nike Pegasus 36 are out.
+This means that popular models like the Nike Pegasus 36 are out.
 The lightweight trainer and road-racer category is a great place to discover well-ventilated shoes, so you’ll find a few of them on this guide.

-At the same time, there’re a couple of regular neutral trainers you can choose from.
-To make it easy, we’ve grouped shoes under their categories.
+At the same time, there’re many regular neutral trainers you can choose from.
+To make it simple, we’ve grouped shoes under their categories.

 Daily neutral trainers: